DogeTheBeast/College_notes/CHEM 154/Unit 7/First Law of Thermodynamics.md

 ## In Physics
 $${\LARGE \Delta U = Q-W}$$
-where ${\Delta U}$ is the change in internal energy, *q* is the energy supplied to the system, and
+where ${\Delta U}$ is the change in internal energy, *Q* is the energy supplied to the system, and
 *W* is the work done by the system on its surroundings.